Democratic Rally: 2023 – present: A disoriented opposition to Christodoulides' administration

 Following the defeat in the 2023 presidential election and the internal divisions resulting from Nikos Christodoulides' independent candidacy, three politicians announced their intention to run for the presidency of the Democratic Rally.
-Averof Neofytou, seeking a third term, was set to compete against former Minister of Finance Harris Georgiadis and MP Demetris Demetriou.
+Averof Neofytou, seeking a third term, was set to compete against former minister of finance Harris Georgiades and MP Demetris Demetriou.
 However, to prevent further conflicts, both Neofytou and Georgiadis withdrew their candidacies and endorsed Annita Demetriou, the President of the House of Representatives, as a unity candidate.
 Annita Demetriou, recognised for her strong reputation and broad multi-party acceptance, ultimately defeated Demetris Demetriou, winning the presidency of DISY with 69.2% of the votes.

 Despite the party's official stance as 'responsible opposition', many view DISY's role as ambiguous and uncertain.
 A substantial number of Christodoulides' ministers are active members of DISY, and the party has shown significant support for the president in parliament.
 A notable example is the 2024 National Budget, where DISY made fewer amendments than the governing parties.
 This perceived balancing act has led to public dissatisfaction with the party's role as opposition to the unpopular Christodoulides administration.

 In preparation for the 2024 European Parliament Election, DISY carried out an internal election to choose its six candidates.
-Nine personalities announced their interest for the election, with former Health Minister Michalis Hatzipantelas emerging as the top candidate.
+Nine people announced their interest for the election, with former Health Minister Michalis Hatzipantelas emerging as the top candidate.